awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Create an Amazon SNS topic that receives all CIS alarms\.

    Create at least one subscriber to the topic\.
-For more information, see [Getting Started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html#CreateTopic) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html#CreateTopic) in the *Amazon Simple Notification Service Developer Guide*\.

 1. Set up an active CloudTrail that applies to all Regions\.
 To do so, follow the remediation steps in [2\.1 – Ensure CloudTrail is enabled in all Regions](#securityhub-cis-controls-2.1)\.